Old Fashioned Cornbread Dressing Recipe with Giblets, Southern Style, is made from scratch for chicken, turkey, pork or fish.

-Old Fashioned Cornbread Dressing recipe, Southern Style is made from scratch with a choice of using all cornbread or a combination of cornbread and white bread crumbs for more texture.
+You can choose using all cornbread or a combination of cornbread and white bread crumbs for more texture.

 It makes a pan dressing but also makes a delicious stuffing for chicken, turkey, pork or fish.

-Place bread crumbs in a large mixing bowl.
-Add sage, tyme and salt and lightly toss with a large spoon to keep cornbread from breaking up too much.
+Add sage, thyme and salt and lightly toss with a large spoon to keep cornbread from breaking up too much.

 It is easier to add more than to take away in order to meet everyone's preference.